Hello Forex traders,

-Via this method, the Forex trader translates a bounce trade into a breakout.
-The Forex trader can also use the BPC method as well: break, pullback and continuation.
+Via this method, it is translated a bounce trade into a breakout.
+The Forex trader can also use the BPC method as well: break, pullback, and continuation.
 The Fractal Indicator helps identify clear levels, check out the article with more information on the Fractal here.
 Also, depending on the time frame, it is a good idea to go a few pips above or below a fractal (6-20).

 It is important to realize that the odds of success are greatest when trading the bounce either: